Lasercake/Lasercake/README.markdown

 The current project team is [Eli Dupree](http://www.elidupree.com/) and [Isaac Dupree](http://www.idupree.com/).
 We began this project in December 2011 as an experiment in simulating water physics, and it's only kept expanding since.

 We want your cool skills!
-The two of us could do this project on our own, but **it will be more awesome if you help us out.** There's a lot of different things that go into a big project like Lasercake – art, sustainable design, computer programming, geology, physics, sound design,  and many other things besides.
+The two of us could do this project on our own, but **it will be more awesome if you help us out.** There's a lot of different things that go into a big project like Lasercake – art, sustainable design, computer programming, geology, physics, sound design, gender studies, and many other things besides.
 If you want to help, any way is good to contact us: [email](mailto:lasercake@googlegroups.com), [Google Group](https://groups.google.com/d/forum/lasercake), [IRC](https://webchat.freenode.net/?channels=lasercake) or [GitHub](https://github.com/Lasercake/Lasercake/issues).

 Game instructions